AdamRopelewski/SplitBySpeaker/README.md

 **Note**: This project is still in development and may contain unfinished features or bugs.

 For RVC training, we recommend using [UVR](https://github.com/Anjok07/ultimatevocalremovergui) with models like MDX-Net (model: voc_ft) to remove any unwanted sounds and enhance the quality of the audio.

+## TODO

+- Support multiple `.srt` files.
+Currently, you can input a folder containing multiple audio files, but only one `.srt` file is supported.